michaelpb/omnic/README.md

 ## 2. Media conversion server web-framework

 Omnic is written in a very modular format, with a structure inspired partially by Django.
-This means you can create a
+This allows you to tailor-make your own converters, using it as a library, without forking.
+You can easily swap out any part, also.

 TODO: Stub